Hamlabs/ArcticTracker-ESP32/README.md

 * Command shell.
 * Settings of various parameters, using persistent storage (flash).
 * Internetworking using WIFI.
 Automatically connect to access points available.
 User can set up an ordered list of APs to try.
 It can also function as its own access point.
 * Webserver.
-Used for easy setup.
+Used for setup.
-* GPS.
+* Interface with GPS.

-Code will be added soon..
+There is still some stuff to port or re-implement from the first version of the tracker: Display, radio, etc.
+We also need some re-work of the hardware (mainly a re-design of the PCB).